-With incredible historic and contemporary significance, Israel is known as the greatest Holy Land in the world.
-Explore its ancient meccas, archaeological gems and incredible Mediterranean nature.
+With incredible historic and contemporary significance for several religions, Israel is known as the greatest Holy Land in the world.
+Explore the ancient meccas, archaeological gems and incredible Mediterranean nature.
 It’s surprisingly easy to travel in Israel, thanks to its modern infrastructure and advanced technology, as well as friendly locals.
-Find out why and how you should travel this incredible country in our travellers’ guide to Israel.
+Find out why and how you should travel this incredible country in this Expat Explore Israel travel guide.

 Population: 8,7 million